Causal Machine Learning: A Survey and Open Problems: Graphical Causal Models

 How do $p\left(y \mid \vx,\doo\left(\vt^\prime \right)\right)$ and $p\left(y_{\vt^{\prime}} \mid \vx,\vt,y \right)$ semantically differ?
 The latter can be interpreted as \emph{imagining} the former \say{after the fact} that $\vx, \vt, y$ occurred.
 So instead of asking \say{what happens if we give treatment $\vt$ to patient $\vx$?}, the latter is retrospective, asking \say{what would have happened if we had given treatment $\vt^{\prime}$ to patient $\vx$ instead of $\vt$?}.

-\paragraph{Image Editing} Let $\rmX \in \R^D$ be an image.
-Commonly, we presume that we can describe $\rmX$ by lower-dimensional, semantically meaningful factors of variation.
+\textbf{Image Editing.} Let $\rmX \in \R^D$ be an image.
+A common assumption in ML is that $\rmX$ is embedded in a lower-dimensional manifold that has semantically meaningful factors of variation \citep{gardner2015deep}.
 For example, assume we observe an image $\vx$ and infer its (latent) primary object of interest $\vo$ and background features $\vb$.
 We can then sample images with edited backgrounds in a controlled manner by sampling from the counterfactual distribution $\tilde \vx \sim p(\vx_{\vb^{\prime}} \mid \vx, \vo, \vb)$.

 How does $p(\vx \mid \vo, \doo(\vb^\prime))$ differ from $p(\vx_{\vb^{\prime}} \mid \vx, \vo, \vb)$?
 If we sample images from the former distribution, depending on its variance, we may get a very diverse set of images with object and background features $\vo, \vb$, respectively.
 If we sample from the latter, we expect sampled images that look identical except for their background.